tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_10/2020-09-27-item-2-making-language-models-more-efficient.md

 word_count: 10,903
 ---

-Language models like GPT-3, Bert and others have recently transformed the filed of natural language processing.
-But they are often big and slow.
+In the last few years, transformer based language models like GPT-3, Bert and others have revolutionised natural language processing.
+Here is how to make the more efficient.

-These models can do task like question answering, translation and language generation at near human levels.
-A big drawback of these models are that they are too big and slow to use.
-GPT-3 has 175 Billion parameters and is too big to run on all but the most expensive supercomputers.
+Language models are like the predictive text function on your mobile phone.
+Recent advances and massive amounts of compute and data have made them good at a range of tasks.
+These models can do tasks like question answering, translation and language generation at near human levels.
+However, a big drawback is that they are too big and slow to use.
+GPT-3 has 175 Billion parameters and is too large to run on all but the most expensive supercomputers.

 This paper is a survey of the huge amount of research that has gone into making them more efficient.
+It provides a taxonomy for understanding the literature and an overview of the most promising approaches.